JB515/JB515.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Joshua presents his recent and ongoing research at the Korea-UK workshop on Haptics and Medical Robotics
+I was thrilled to be able to present some of my recent and ongoing research at the Korea-UK workshop on Haptics and Medical Robotics